Corby's Lost Pubs

 The Old White Horse (Village Inn, The Village) - Lloyds Road, Corby Village

-One of several attractive old Ironstone pubs in the village, latterly named The Village, and recently closed after a number of years of late night disruption to local residents.
-It was hoped the pub would reopen at some point, possibly under its old moniker, but a change of license has now been confirmed and the pub will reopen as a restaurant.
+One of several attractive old Ironstone pubs in the village, latterly named The Village, the pub closed after a number of years of late night disruption to local residents but briefly reopen as a 'Mish Mash' restaurant Smaki Neli in 2022.
+Now de-licensed and converted to a series of mixed-use commercial properties.

 This image (left) shows where the original pub name was, and a close examination still reveals the iron fixings and faded outline of lettering for The Old White Horse.
 The pub was probably a Phipps & Co Ltd house at this point, listed as selling Ruddles beers in the 1980's, both breweries in the hands of Watney Mann by then.